pahrurozidev/pahrurozidev/README.md

 Student | Web Enthusiast
 ------------------------

-Hi there, I am Pahrurozi a student who is interested in the field of web development, I have been websites for about two year.
+I am Pahrurozi a student who is interested in the field of web development, I have been websites for about two year.
 Right now my focus is on building a website from the front-end & back-end development side.

 * 🌍  I'm based in Lombok - West Nusa Tenggara
 * 🖥️  See my portfolio at [Pahrurozi](http://pahrurozidev.github.io)